Microsoft Azure

 Microsoft Azure, sometimes stylized Azure, and formerly Windows Azure, is the cloud computing platform developed by Microsoft.
 It offers management, access and development of applications and services to individuals, companies, and governments through its global infrastructure.
-It also provides capabilities that are usually not included within other cloud platforms, including software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS).
-Microsoft Azure supports many programming languages, tools, and frameworks, including Microsoft-specific and third-party software and systems.
+Microsoft Azure supports multiple programming languages, tools, and frameworks, including Microsoft-specific and third-party software and systems.

-Azure was first introduced at the Professional Developers Conference (PDC) in October 2008 under the codename "Project Red Dog".
+Azure was first introduced at the Professional Developers Conference (PDC) in October 2008 under the code name "Project Red Dog".
 It was officially launched as Windows Azure in February 2010 and later renamed to Microsoft Azure on March 25, 2014.

 Services

 Microsoft Azure uses large-scale virtualization at Microsoft data centers worldwide and offers more than 600 services.
 Microsoft Azure offers a service level agreement (SLA) that guarantees 99.9% availability for applications and data hosted on its platform, subject to specific terms and conditions outlined in the SLA documentation.